yngyuan/yy-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-- tagline: "Curiosity is not enough; you need to have some concerns and, even better, a bit of anger."
+- role: "Curiosity is not enough; you need to have some concerns and, even better, a bit of anger."

 # Organizations/Affiliations to show in About widget
 organizations: